fitnr/svgis/docs/cli.rst

                                       separated)
       -j, --crs KEYWORD               Specify a map projection.
-Accepts either an EPSG code (e.g. epsg:4456), a proj4 string, a file containing a proj4, "utm" (use local UTM), "file" (use existing), "local"
+Accepts either an EPSG code (e.g. epsg:4456), a proj4 string, a file containing a proj4 string, "utm" (use local UTM), "file" (use existing), "local"
-                                      (generate a local projection).
+                                      (generate a local projection)
       -s, --simplify FACTOR           Simplify geometries.
 Accepts an integer between 1 and 100, the percentage points in each geometry to retain